User Review( vote)

 “In India, people with severe mental illnesses often turn to temples and Gurus, not to doctors.
 That can be a very serious mistake.

 It can be very difficult to talk about this situation because the first problem with their illness is that they don’t think that they need help or are sick.
-So, your first step can be to acknowledge that do need help and only them these following steps can help.
+So, your first step can be to acknowledge that you do need help and only then these following steps can help.